Probing sign structure using measurement-induced entanglement: MIE in measurement-driven critical states

-At small $\eta$ (when A and B are small and distant), MI scales as $\eta^{h_{\mathrm{MI}}}$, where $h_{\mathrm{MI}}$ is a universal exponent given by a scaling dimension of a boundary condition changing operator.
-Ref.~\cite{li2021conformal} found that MIE can also be mapped to four-point correlation functions of a different boundary operator.
+Ref.~\cite{li2021conformal} found that MIE can also be mapped to four-point correlation functions of a different boundary condition changing operator.
 Thus MIE is also a function of the cross ratio, and the exponent $h_{\mathrm{MIE}}$ in $\MIE(A:B) \sim \eta^{h_{\mathrm{MIE}}}$ is also universal and given by a different scaling dimension.
 To avoid clutter, we have suppressed the measurement basis for MIE but will detail it in the following specific examples.

-It follows from our bound that for any critical ensemble of stabilizer states which are sign-free, the associated conformal field theory must have \beq h_{\mathrm{MIE}}\geq h_{\mathrm{MI}} \eeq for any measurement basis in which the states are sign-free.
+It follows from our bound that given any critical ensemble consisting of sign-free stablizer states, for any fixed $\eta$, the average of MIE must be no greater than the average of MI.
+More specifically, we assume the hybrid dynamics generates an ensemble of steady states $\rho=\sum_{n}p_n |\psi_n\rangle \langle \psi_n|$, where $|\psi_n\ra$ is a stabilizer state.
+If such a stabilizer state is sign-free, we would have $\MIE_n(A:B) \leq \MI_n(A:B)$, where the subscript $n$ denotes the associated quantity for $|\psi_n\ra$.
+Somewhat abusing the notation, we therefore have the inequality for the ensemble-averaged MIE and MI as $\MIE(A:B) \equiv \sum_n p_n\MIE_n(A:B) \leq \MI(A:B) \equiv \sum_n p_n\MI_n(A:B)$.
+Since $\MIE(A:B) \sim \eta^{h_{\mathrm{MIE}}}$ and $\MI(A:B) \sim h_{\mathrm{MI}}$, the associated conformal field theory must have \beq h_{\mathrm{MIE}}\geq h_{\mathrm{MI}} \eeq for any measurement basis in which the states are sign-free.
 It is remarkable that sign structure--naively, a UV property of the full many-body wavefunction--places constraints on the IR physics in this context.